 20. Get tested

 If a person is still finding it difficult to lose weight after the age of 50 years, it may be worth consulting a healthcare professional for a checkup.

 Although it can be more difficult to lose weight after a person reaches 50 years of age, there are many lifestyle changes that they can make to help them reach and maintain a moderate weight.

-These include cooking more meals at home, cutting down on sugary drinks and snacks, and getting more exercise.
+These include cooking more meals at home, cutting down on sugary drinks and snacks, and getting more physical activity.

 A person’s doctor can also help them identify any underlying factors that may be contributing to weight gain or making it harder to lose weight.
 These can include some medical conditions that cause fluid retention and certain medications.